CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-2/Self-Paced Materials/1_Stakeholder and Customer Mapping.md

 It’s not a checklist, it’s a prompt to think strategically about:

-* Who can influence or impact your succes
+* Who can influence or impact your success
 * What role(s) they play
 * When and how to bring them in